By Pamela Doan

 Many native blooming shade perennials are referred to as spring ephemerals because they bloom for a brief time at the end of winter.
 Bloodroot (Sanguinaria canadensis) has delicate white flowers that only exist for a couple of days.
 Mayapple (Podophyllum peltatum) has a single bloom that resembles an apple blossom under umbrella-like leaves.

 In my own garden, I’ve planted a lot of foam flowers (Tiarella cordifolia) and love their column flowers with fuzzy white blooms and leaves that stay green in winter.
 They spread out just enough but not too much and are reliable and require no tending.

 I’ve found bleeding heart (Dicentra eximia) to get bigger and produce more blooms every year once it finds a place it likes.
 Even though the foliage yellows in the summer heat, it’s worth it for the display in spring when it confidently pokes through the soil.

 Hostas, pachysandra, English ivy — I didn’t mention them because there isn’t much to say.
 The latter two are a nuisance in my yard, planted by someone previously and impossible to be rid of.
 Vinca, too.
 I’m more interested in creating natural, native woodland gardens and none of these have a place there.

 Ken Druse’s book, The New Shade Garden: Creating a Lush Oasis in the Age of Climate Change, is a helpful resource with pages of beautiful photos of plants and techniques for design.
 If you need some ideas, check it out.

 Have gardening questions?
-Email firstname.lastname@example.org.Did you find this article useful or informative?
+Email [email protected]Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.